alessioborgi/CareConnect/README.md

 ### How to Run the System

-1. **Run the Main Script**: Execute the main script to set up the OpenAI API key, create the SQLite database, and query the environmental data. ```python main.py```.
+1. **Run the Engine Script**: Execute the main script from within the './final' folder, to set up the OpenAI API key, create the SQLite database, and query the environmental data. bash ```Engine.py```
+2. **Run the Streamlit Frontend Script**: Execute the frontend script. bash
-2. **Sample Queries**: After starting the system, you can submit queries in natural language.
+3. **Sample Queries**: After starting the system, you can submit queries in natural language.
 For example:
  	- *"Please provide the air quality in QRITA."*
    	- *"Show me the air temperature trends in QROB for the last 7 days."*
 	- *"What was the average solar radiation on the rooftop in the past year?"*
-3. **Graph Visualization**: If your query returns a time-series dataset, the system will generate a graph automatically and save it as a .png image.
+4. **Graph Visualization**: If your query returns a time-series dataset, the system will generate a graph automatically and save it as a .png image.
 These graphs will be displayed directly on the frontend.